boldradius/TypesafeCon/README.md

 ScalaOne
 ========

-Repository for the mobile application for the JavaOne conference.
+Repository for the mobile application for the JavaOne conference 2012.